Aviation: Air transport

 Boeing, Airbus, Ilyushin and Tupolev concentrate on wide-body and narrow-body jet airliners, while Bombardier, Embraer and Sukhoi concentrate on regional airliners.
 Large networks of specialized parts suppliers from around the world support these manufacturers, who sometimes provide only the initial design and final assembly in their own plants.
-The Chinese ACAC consortium has also recently entered the civil transport market with its Comac ARJ21 regional jet.
+The Chinese ACAC consortium has also entered the civil transport market with its Comac ARJ21 regional jet in june, 2016.

 Until the 1970s, most major airlines were flag carriers, sponsored by their governments and heavily protected from competition.
 Since then, open skies agreements have resulted in increased competition and choice for consumers, coupled with falling prices for airlines.
 The combination of high fuel prices, low fares, high salaries, as well as crises such as the September 11 attacks and the SARS pandemic have driven many older airlines to government-bailouts, bankruptcy or mergers.
 At the same time, low-cost carriers such as Ryanair, Southwest and WestJet have flourished.